SEND Local Offer

 How is a decision made about what type and how much support my child/young person will receive?

-If the child is identified as having a SEND need, this will be discussed with parents.
+If the child is identified as having a SEND need, this will be discussed with parents in relation to the Thresholds tool and bands described above.
 Following this there may be an informal and/ or formal set of assessments to pinpoint areas of specific need.
 Parents will be informed of the outcome and staff will develop a Provision Map or an Individual Education Plan which sets out areas of need, targets to be worked towards and the support that will be provided.

 This is then shared with parents at termly parent’s consultations or a meeting will be arranged at another time.
 It is continually developed and adjusted in the light of regular monitoring and review.